GCA-VH-lab/uorf4u/docs/Parameters/cmd_parameters.md

 - `--linux`
 **All Linux user should run it only once after installation.**
-Replaces the tools paths (maft, muscle) in the premade config files from the MacOS' version [default] to the Linux'.
+Replaces the tools paths in the premade config files from the MacOS' version [default] to the Linux'.

 **MANDATORY ARGUMENTS**